hengshuaiyao/HengshuaiYao.github.io/README.md

 ## My philosophy of being a reviewer and being reviewed
 It's Okay to be harsh. **Just please always back up your claims/criticism with evidence** (from where you think there is something wrong with the paper being reviewed, or something that has been done in the literature).
 Sometimes I am a harsh reviewer too.
 For example, once I critized one paper having an assumption too strong.
 I then gave the reason and showed why the main result is trivial under the assumption.

 I am only annoyed when receiving reviews like "I don't find anything that is good in this paper", without any backup.
 "The motivation of this paper is not clear", without explaining why, which was confusing because the title and abstract only are very clear about this.
 Recently, I have two papers receiving reviews like this.
 I strongly agree readers have different backgrounds and take in different information.
 Just please read the paper for more than 10 minutes before starting writing reviews.
 Please.
 Thanks.
-For our AI.
+For the dream of our AI.

 ## Contact
 my ccid "At@" ualberta.ca; the ccid is hengshu1